 There is some history in this book at the very beginning.
-You see a little bit of the political factions when Napoleon was on his way out.
+You see some political factions when Napoleon is on his way out.
 So there were political divisions between the royalists and the Napoleonists.
 The reason to read this book is because of the plot.
 Several people betray a young man.
 He gets sent off to prison and then comes back for revenge.

-One of my favorite parts was the part in which he’s in prison.
+One of my favorite parts was the part in which he was in prison.
 There are some philosophical discussions in there.
-It’s also very cinematic and theatrical like it’s a very visual story.
+It’s also very cinematic and theatrical, like a very visual story.
 You can imagine these people and see them interacting with one another.
-The ending is extremely visual.
+The ending is highly visible.

 So I highly recommend picking it up with a friend.
 It’s great for beginners and people who are beginning in the classics.
 But if you are somebody who already reads classics, this is also one that you need to pick up.

 Author: Alexandre Dumas